Vetchu/space_agency_RabbitMQ/README.md

 # Space Agencies written in RabbitMQ

 This is a repository for my university assignment for writing a simple distributed system utilizing rabbitmq.
+The system is divided into:
+- consumers (called agencies)
+- producers (called providers)
+- admin module (receiving all traffic inside the system)

 ## Installation and running